 The Bank actively responded to the Dongguan Municipal Party Committee and Municipal Government's call for the actions of "Thousands of Enterprises Help Thousands of Towns, Ten Thousands of Enterprises Prosper Ten Thousands of Villages" and "Hundreds of Enterprises and Hundreds of Communities Assist Hundreds of Villages", and proactively shouldered corporate social responsibility.
 Taking the "6 • 30 Guangdong Poverty Relief Day & Dongguan Charity Day" activities as a pivot platform for fulfilling responsibilities, the Bank donated a total of RMB2 million to 24 villages (communities) in 17 towns and streets, including Qiaotou and Wangniudun.
-Moreover, in accordance with the unified deployment of the Guangdong Provincial Party Committee and Provincial Government and the Dongguan Municipal Party Committee and Municipal Government, we actively connected with the designated assistance areas of the city, procured consumption assistance products, and solidly promoted the work of consumption assistance.
+Moreover, in accordance with the unified deployment of the Guangdong Provincial Party Committee and Provincial Government, we actively connected with the designated assistance areas of the city, procured consumption assistance products, and solidly promoted the work of consumption assistance.